Skip to main content

 What is a fixed term tenancy?

-A fixed term tenancy is an agreement that you will rent your home for a set amount of time.
+A fixed term tenancy means you rent your home for a set time.
+For example, 12 months.

 You are responsible for rent until the fixed term ends unless you can end the tenancy early.